 Before the implementation of CAN, readiness status was only reported for Monitors Complete Since the DTC Cleared.
 The problem was that the readiness flag status did not reset.
 The only way to know if the monitor test ran and flipped the flag was to clear the memory and drive the vehicle.

-Another page was added for CAN-equipped vehicles, which identifies Monitors Complete This Cycle.
+Another page was added for CAN-equipped vehicles, identifying Monitors Complete This Cycle.
+This is also referred to as PID $41.
 The readiness flags are reset to Not Complete at each key-on cycle, as shown below.
-This page allows the technician, without clearing the memory, to drive the vehicle and watch the readiness flag status.
+This page allows the technician to drive the vehicle and watch the readiness flag status without clearing the memory.
 If the monitor tests run and pass, the flag status will be updated immediately to Complete.
 This page is not part of a state emissions inspection's pass/fail criteria.

-Another helpful precheck, if the scan tool supports it, is PID 41 Monitor Status This Driving Cycle.
+Another helpful precheck, if the scan tool supports it, is PID $41 Monitor Status This Driving Cycle.
 If supported, it can be located under readiness flag status in the PID data list or MODE $06 for the specific monitor test.
-There are cases with some scan tools that do not display PID 41.
+There are cases where some scan tools do not display PID $41.
+The picture below is of an INNOVA 7111 scan tool.
+This case shows that the Oxygen Sensor and EVAP system monitor tests are suspended for this key cycle.

-When the key is turned on, the ECM uses criteria established by the California Air Resources Board (CARB) to determine if the status monitor test for a non-continuous readiness flag is enabled or disabled for the current driving cycle.
+When the key is turned on and the engine is started, the ECM uses criteria established by the California Air Resources Board (CARB) to determine if the status monitor test for a non-continuous readiness flag is enabled or disabled for the current driving cycle.
 CARB criteria are not the same as OEM enable criteria.

 The enable criteria established by CARB that will display the monitor as disabled include:

 The monitor will not indicate "disabled" for operator-controlled conditions such as rpm, load, and throttle position.
-The monitor will not show "disabled" from key-on because the minimum time limit has not been exceeded or engine warm-up conditions have not been met since these conditions will eventually be completed as the vehicle continues to be driven.
+It will also not show "disabled" from key-on because the minimum time limit has not been exceeded or engine warm-up conditions have not been met since these conditions will eventually be completed as the vehicle continues to be driven.

 The next two captures display PID 41 results for O2 Sensors B1 & B2.